 Child care is an essential support service needed by CalWORKs recipients to obtain and retain employment.
 The California Department of Social Services (CDSS) and the California Department of Education (CDE) fund subsidized child care that is provided to CalWORKs recipients through a three-stage system.
-CalWORKs recipients are offered and provided child care services as soon as they begin Welfare-to-Work activities and may continue to be eligible for child care for up to 24 months after they stop receiving CalWORKs cash assistance.
+CalWORKs recipients are offered and provided child care services as soon as they begin Welfare-to-Work activities and may continue to be eligible for up to 24 months post receipt of CalWORKs.
 The subsidy levels and other eligibility requirements for the three stages of child care are determined by both CDSS and CDE.